richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+=> understand how the P3D DLT is only an approx & how to nonlinearly make it better & what that means

+MAKE TEST APP TO VISUALIZE:
+	- views/cameras
+	- perfect 3D & 2D locations
+	- gaussian error 2D locations
+	- 3D linearized location
+	- midpoint
+	- rays to various 3D locations
+	- 3D nonliner estimated location
+	- what the image features look like
+	=> SYNTHETIC IMAGES
+	=> REAL IMAGES

+=> - visualize the points & projections & ... in 3D to understand
+	- midpoint
+	- exact Ax=b
+	- linear least squares SVD
+	- 'optimal' 6 degree polynomial
+	- nonlinear?:
+		- move P3D to minimize geometric reprojection squared distances
+		- move P3D to minimize 2D image projection visual comparison (NCC, SAD, diff) =>

 => visually display what hierarchical 'min resolution' cells look like (starting at some subdivision count)
 	- cornerness - avg, max